thibaudcolas/thib.me/src/_posts/2018-03-13-rethinking-rich-text-pipelines-with-draft-js.md

 The Draft.js -> HTML conversion may seem like extra overhead, but its impact will be minimal compared to data retrieval for the hydration.
 Additionally, it provides us with an opportunity to **customise the front-end HTML our users will look at**, for example:

 * Adding classes to list items, `ul` and `ol` tags so you can use your favourite CSS architecture or methodology.
-* Automagically making all links pointing to third-party sites open in a separate tabs by adding `target="_blank` on the `a` tags.
+* Automagically making all links pointing to third-party sites open in a separate tabs by adding `target="_blank"` on the `a` tags.

 In practice, the API allows completely arbitrary rendering.
 It comes from the [Draft.js exporter](https://github.com/springload/draftjs_exporter), and is heavily inspired by React’s [`createElement`](https://facebook.github.io/react/docs/top-level-api.html#react.createelement) (what powers JSX):